7 foods not to eat on a cruise

 6. Don't overdo it with dinner rolls

-Dinner rolls at the main dining room are a delicious bread appetizer.
+Dinner rolls in the main dining room are a delicious appetizer.
 Don’t avoid them completely, but do approach the rolls with caution.

 Don’t overload your stomach just because the food looks tasty!